tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## onOfflineSubmit
-Listen on event that invoked when the Offline form is submitted.
+Callback function invoked when the Offline form is submitted.
 The submitted form data is passed to the function.
 Form data will contain {name : ”, email : ”, message : ”, questions : []}.
-This is not supported in pop out chat window.
+This callback is not supported in pop out chat window.

 ``app/components/my-component.hbs``
 ```hbs